 Millions of people dread the onset of spring because of seasonal allergies.
 So much so that many people associate spring with a lifetime of torture.
 Springtime can be miserable for allergy sufferers because they deal with runny noses, sneezing, irritated eyes, itchy skin, asthma, coughing, wheezing, and congestion.
 However, there are things you can do to mitigate or even reverse allergies.

-Allergies are a hypersensitivity to the nervous system, which adapts the individual to the environment.
+Allergies are hypersensitive to the nervous system, which adapts the individual to the environment.
 Any symptoms, including allergy-related symptoms, indicate that there is something wrong behind the scenes.
 Symptoms are simply warning signs that should be addressed.
 There are many underlying factors to consider.

 Chiropractic seeks to correct subluxations and improve the function of your nervous system.
 Since your nervous system controls every function in your body, it stands to reason that an improvement in this system can resolve a multitude of symptoms.
 There are thousands of anecdotal accounts of patients’ allergy symptoms alleviating after getting under regular chiropractic care.
 Several studies have supported this phenomenon.